Burnout

 Here are some things that may lead to rumination:

-• Stressors (kids, work, relationship, money)
+• Stressors (kids, work, relationships, money)

 • A traumatic event (chronic illness diagnosis, unexpected accident/loss, natural disaster)